As an Affiliate for Amazon and other companies, I earn from qualified purchases.

 While foam rollers may not address all the issues that plague you physically, they can certainly add in the healing journey.
 Stay tuned for more tips and tools in the self-care series!

-Therapists, feel free to share these tools freely with your massage clients during this hiatus, or to use these as jumping-off points to create your own information to distribute to clients during this worldwide “break.”
+Therapists, feel free to share these tools freely with your massage clients, or to use these as jumping-off points to create your own information to distribute to clients.

-Stay tuned for more tips and tools in the self-care series and stay healthy out there!
+Stay tuned for more tips and tools in the self-care series!

 Author Profile